openstack/puppet-openstack-integration/README.md

 Description
 -----------

-OpenStack Infrastructure is deploying two jobs per supported Operating System (Ubuntu and CentOS): scenario001 and scenario002.
+OpenStack Infrastructure is deploying three jobs per supported Operating System (Ubuntu and CentOS): scenario001, scenario002 and scenario003.

-OpenStack services are balanced between two scenarios because OpenStack Infastructure Jenkins slaves can not afford the load of running all on the same node.
+OpenStack services are balanced between three scenarios because OpenStack Infastructure Jenkins slaves can not afford the load of running everything on the same node.
 One manifest (scenario-aio) is used for people who want to [run a simple All-In-One scenario](#All-In-One).